isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    writing lease updates to the lease file.

--  ``name``: specifies an absolute location of the lease file in which new leases and lease updates will be recorded.
+-  ``name``: specifies an absolute location of the lease file in which new leases and lease updates are recorded.
 The default value for this parameter is ``"[kea-install-dir]/var/lib/kea/kea-leases6.csv"``.

 -  ``lfc-interval``: specifies the interval, in seconds, at which the